roniemartinez/django_admin_inline_generated_field_bug/README.md

-# BUG: Using unique_together and GeneratedField
+# BUG: Using Admin Inline and GeneratedField

 To replicate: